dlpoole/Analog-Color-Organ-Light-Organ/README.md

-This sketch emulates an analog system patented to Frederic L. Way as US 3,018,683 and US 3,181,015 in 1962 and 1965, claiming bandpass filters and mechanically controlled resistive dimmers then later, Silicon Controlled Rectifiers.
-Way’s patents were assigned to Mobilcolor, Inc, which leased equipment based on them to radio stations including Omaha and Indianapolis, where it was used for holiday “Carol Tree” displays.
+This sketch emulates an analog system patented to Frederic L. Way as US 3,018,683 and US 3,181,015 in 1962 and 1965, claiming bandpass filters and mechanically controlled resistive dimmers then Silicon Controlled Rectifiers, respectively.
+Way’s patents were assigned to Mobilcolor, Inc, which leased equipment based on them to radio stations including those in Omaha and Indianapolis, where it was used as a holiday “Carol Tree” promotion.

 Improvements: This implementation adds a fast AGC, digital filtering, full wave peak detection, dB scaling, smoothing time constants, and mapping of the three filtered dB-converted